Marsena R. Patrick: Civil War

-Postbellum career
+Postwar career

 Following the surrender of Robert E. Lee in April 1865, Patrick remained in northern Virginia as provost of the District of Henrico in the Department of Virginia.
-Although appointed a brevet major general in the volunteer army, Patrick resigned from the Army a second time on June 12, 1865, preferring to return to civilian life rather than accept a role in the smaller postbellum regular army.
+Although appointed a brevet major general in the volunteer army, Patrick resigned from the Army a second time on June 12, 1865, preferring to return to civilian life rather than accept a role in the smaller Reconstruction era.

 In 1865, he ran on the Democratic ticket for New York State Treasurer but was defeated by Republican Joseph Howland.

 Patrick moved to Manlius, NY, and from 1867 through 1868, Patrick served as president of the New York State Agricultural Society; then spent the next two years as a state commissioner, a role he again held from 1879 through 1880.
 He became a widely known public speaker, particularly on topics related to technological advances in agriculture.
 Interested in the care of former soldiers, Patrick moved to Ohio and became the governor of the central branch of the National Home for Disabled Volunteer Soldiers.
 A large tombstone bearing his name and rank stands in the Manlius Village Cemetery.

 Marsena Patrick died in Dayton, Ohio, and was buried in the Dayton National Cemetery.
 (See preceding paragraph) His diary (Inside Lincoln's Army: The Diary of Marsena Rudolph Patrick, Provost Marshal General, Army of the Potomac), frequently critical of the Army's commanders, was published in 1964.